proweb/args/README.md

 PHPStan-specific `@phpstan-var` tags are used for properties that have a fixed set of values or other constraints.
 This allows for even greater type and value checking via static analysis with PHPStan.

-Ensure you're using PHPStan 1.0 or higher to make the best use of these constraints.
+Ensure you're using a recent version of PHPStan to make the best use of these constraints.

 ## Contributing